Kitware/iMSTK/Documentation/userguide/contributing.rst

   * smExternal — third-party code that is not part of a library
   * smExternalDevices — interfaces to haptics devices

-* examples — demonstration applications that use SimMedTK libraries
+* examples — demonstration applications that use iMSTK libraries
 * documentation — user's guide documentation and configuration for the in-source documentation
-* CMake — scripts to aid in configuring, installing, and packaging SimMedTK
+* CMake — scripts to aid in configuring, installing, and packaging iMSTK

 Inside some :file:`src/`, subdirectories, there are :file:`UnitTests/` directories that contain Bandit_-based unit tests.